 For instance, a firm with 50 employees would qualify for an additional $90,000.00 (50 x $1,800.00).
 A firm with three employees would qualify for an additional $5,400.00 (3 x $1,800.00).

-- confirm the loan will be used to pay for core operating costs (including, but not limited to, rent, insurance, utilities, supplier payments, or rates);
+Loans can be utilised for core operating costs of the business including, but not limited to, insurance, supplier payments, rent or utilities.

 The government intends that this scheme will only be open for one month from that date.

 The previously announced Business Finance Guarantee Scheme is being changed.
 There has been a chorus of criticism in recent days around the need to provide collateral with these loans and the government has acted.

 The United Kingdom had a similar scheme but reduced the rules around security for these loans.
 The New Zealand government has followed suit.

 For loans of more than $50,000.00, the trading banks will no longer need to use their best endeavours to obtain security from the borrower using a general security agreement.